 Our researchers tackle the most pressing issues of our time, including cancer, AIDS, diabetes, infant mortality, and cardiovascular disease.

-To find out more about how IRP scientists contribute to research aimed at eliminating health disparities, visit the Health Disparities Research Scientific Interest Group Web site.
+To find out more about how IRP scientists contribute to research aimed at eliminating health disparities, visit the Health Disparities Interest Group website, which includes information on upcoming and archived HDIG seminars.